A Table Full Of Joy

 Tips and Tricks

 • *You are going to pull the steak off the smoker before it is done cooking because you will reverse sear to finish cooking and get a nice crust.
-If you don’t want a nice crust then simply continue cooking steak until it reaches your desired temperature, but just be warned it will probably be grey in color.
+If you don't want a nice crust, simply continue cooking the steak until it reaches your desired temperature, but be warned, it will probably be grey.

-• *Pull the steak off the grill/pan 5°F before your ideal temp- it will continue to raise in temp by 5° after it is removed from heat.
+• *Pull the steak off the grill/pan 5°F before your ideal temp- it will continue to rise in temp by 5° after it is removed from the heat.

 Nutrition